Skip to main content

 What is early voting?

-Registered voters can vote early at any polling place in their county that offers early voting.
+Registered voters can opt for early voting at any polling place in their county that offers it.
 The early voting period runs for 14 days.
-See the early voting information on the Secretary of State’s website for the exact dates for early voting and polling places in your county.
+See the early voting information on the Secretary of State’s website for the exact dates and locations in your county.
+You can find information about specific dates for all voting-related questions here.

 How do I request an absentee ballot in Nevada?

-Any registered voter may request to vote by mail (absentee ballot).
+Any registered voter may request to vote by mail with an absentee ballot.
 Complete and submit the Absent Ballot Request Form and return it to your county clerk or Registrar of Voters.

 Clark County has special voter registration rules.
 Effective January 1, 2020, Clark County registered voters can make a one-time request to receive a mail-in/absentee ballot for all future elections.
-This request will be effective if you keep your address current with the Elections Department.
+This request will be effective if you keep your address up to date with the Elections Department.

 What should I bring to the polls in Nevada?

-There are specific things you must bring with you to the polling place.
-You must bring a photo ID in the following situations:
+There are specific items you must bring to the polling place.
+A photo ID is required in the following situations:

-You’ll also need to prove your identification and residency.
-Any of the following current and valid documents are acceptable as proof:
+If you want to vote and have not previously registered, you can use same-day registration by proving your identification and residency.
+The following current and valid documents are acceptable as proof:

 Identification